Engelberg/instaparse/README.md

 1. Sometimes it is difficult to remove ambiguity from a grammar, but the ambiguity doesn't really matter -- any parse tree will do.
 In these situations, instaparse's ability to work with ambiguous grammars can be quite handy.
 2. Instaparse's ability to generate a sequence of all parses provides a powerful tool for debugging and thus *removing* ambiguity from an unintentionally ambiguous grammar.
 It turns out that when designing a context-free grammar, it's all too easy to accidentally introduce some unintentional ambiguity.
 Other parser tools often report ambiguities as cryptic "shift-reduce" messages, if at all.
 It's rather empowering to see the precise parse that instaparse finds when multiple parses are possible.

 I generally test my parsers using the `insta/parses` function so I can immediately spot any ambiguities I've inadvertently introduced.
-When I'm confident the parser is not ambiguous, I switch to `insta/parse` or just call the parser as a function.
+When I'm confident the parser is not ambiguous, I switch to `insta/parse` or, equivalently, just call the parser as if it were a function.

 ### PEG extensions